tplusk/cheese-platform/cheese-platform/README.md

-A simple website for a cheese maker company.
+A simple website for a cheesemonger company.
 It shares basic information about their products, contact, and retailers.